PranavNag2005/hackathon-registration-system/README.md

 - 🕒 **One Event Handling**
   Supports one event at a time for high system stability
-  Results auto-declared after event closes + 2 hours
+  Results auto-declared after event closes usually 2 hours

 ---